 So, you’re ready to start a business and make your passion projects profitable.
 However, there are a lot of ways that things can go wrong and cost you a lot of money.
 Luckily, there are various types of business insurance available to protect your company.
 But how can you make sure you’re getting the right type of insurance for your Atlanta business?
 Start by taking a look at this guide.

 1. Find a business insurance agent

 Ultimately, the easiest way to get the insurance you need will be to work with an independent insurance agent.
 Independent agents (like us!) have relationships with different carriers.
-We know all about the Georgia regulations for insurance, we’re familiar with the discounts you may be eligible for, and our experts have many years of experience with various industries.
-So, we can pair you with an expert in your business’s industry, identify your specific risks, and do all of the shopping for you so that you only get quotes on the best policies for you.
+We know all about the Georgia regulations for insurance, we’re familiar with the discounts you may be eligible for, and our agents have many years of experience with various industries.
+So, we can pair you with a professional in your business’s industry, identify your specific risks, and do all of the shopping for you so that you only get quotes on the best policies for you.

 2. Know your risks

 There are a ton of different factors that determine the type of risks you’ll need to protect your company against, including your business location, business age, number of employees, etc. Restaurants face different dangers than auto body shops.
 Professional organizers face different risks than event planners.
 Even a tow truck company is going to have different concerns than an auto hauler operation.
 So, it will be important to sit down, take a moment, and think about the worst-case scenarios that your business may face.

 3. Find out what type of business insurance is required

 Just as there are certain permits, licenses, and regulations to abide by when you form a business, there may also be requirements for the types of insurance you must have.
 Usually, it’s a good idea to start out with:

 General liability is the form of coverage that can help you cover the cost of medical bills if someone is hurt on your business’s property.
 It can also help pay the legal fees if the person sues you for the injury.